Safety in Training with COVID-19

 Indoor training shoes:

-Students and instructors will be required to wear clean indoor-only training shoes that are to be used when training in the gym’s matted areas.
+Students and instructors can wear clean indoor-only training shoes that are to be used when training in the Dojo training areas.
 These shoes are not to be worn outside, and therefore upon entering the gym, individuals will be able to change from your outdoor footwear to the indoor training shoes before entering the matted area.
 It is also essential that these shoes have smooth, soft soles to minimize the chances of injuring training partners or damaging any equipment.
 Please ask the staff for suggestions as to the best footwear to meet these requirements.